 The Indiana Fever recently won the 2012 WNBA Championships.
 The Indiana Pacers are entering their 2012-13 season with high praise.
 The Colts are riding high after surpassing last seasons win record.
 Indianapolis left sports aficionados nothing short of impressed after hosting the 2012 Super Bowl in February.
 With all of these elements smashed together, you get Indianapolis, Indiana – an emerging city when it comes to the world of professional sports.

-Indianapolis received its first professional sports team in 1976 when the Pacers entered the NBA.
-The Colts then made their controversial overnight move to Indianapolis in 1984 and finally the Fever were added to the WNBA in 2000.
+Indianapolis received its first professional sports team in 1976 when the Pacers entered the National Basketball Association (NBA).
+The Colts then made their controversial overnight move to Indianapolis in 1984 and finally the Fever were added to the Women’s National Basketball Association (WNBA) in 2000.
 With the help of players like Reggie Miller and Peyton Manning, and more recently Andrew Luck, Indianapolis continued to gain momentum in the sports world.

 Fast forward to 2006.
 The Indianapolis Colts make their first Super Bowl debut and pull off an incredible win.
 The Colts have always had a loyal following of fans, but this just increased their exposure.

-A major benefit to Indianapolis winning the host gig was the completion of the $720 million Lucas Oil Stadium, the Colts new home.
+A major benefit to Indianapolis winning the hosting gig was the completion of the $720 million Lucas Oil Stadium, the Colts new home.
 Many stipulations also came along with hosting the Super Bowl as well.
 Over $1.5 billion was spent on building a new downtown hotel and adding onto the existing convention center.
-Georgia Street, an Indianapolis staple known for its restaurants and bars, also received a multimillion-dollar facelift for the Super Bowl along with other area attractions.
+Georgia Street, an Indianapolis hot spot known for its restaurants, bars and nightlife, also received a multimillion-dollar facelift.

 Throughout the days leading up to the Super Bowl and the days and weeks following, Indianapolis received nothing but positive feedback from its hosting abilities.
 So much positivity, in fact, that Indianapolis event organizers are already in the works to propose another bid to host a Super Bowl in the future.